PeskyPotato/GrabIt/README.md

     python3 RedditGrabber.py --reddit_id "client_id_here" --reddit_secret "client_secret_here"

-Or you can also enter the client id and and client secret int he config.json file in the resources folder.
+Or you can also enter the client id and and client secret in the config.json file in the resources folder.

 ## Usage and Arguments
 To download from a single subreddit, in this case /r/diy